-The project includes separate tasks that have been conducted in parallel.
+The project has included separate tasks that have been conducted in parallel.
 The separation of project tasks enabled the working group to efficiently divide responsibilities in the project while maintaining cohesion in the review process.
-The project tasks address the following topics:
+The project tasks address the following topics, each in a separate task:

-- (0) Industry and Literature Survey
+- Task 0 Industry and Literature Survey

-- (1) Appropriate Risk Metrics,
+- Task 1 Appropriate Risk Metrics,

-- (2) Regulation, guides and standards,
+- Task 2 Regulation, guides and standards,

-- (3) Development of a Guidance document
+- Task 3 Development of a Guidance document

-- (4) Pilot Application including tools for dispersion and consequence analysis
+- Task 4 Pilot Applications including tools for dispersion and consequence analysis